Max Bodilly: Career

 At 19 he signed a dual contract with Exeter Chiefs and the Cornish Pirates.

 He made his Exeter Chiefs debut against Sale Sharks in the Premiership on 16 May 2014 coming off the bench to replace Phil Dolman in the 79th minute.

 His first start and first try for Exeter Chiefs in the Champions Cup fixture away to Bordeaux-Begles on 16 January 2016 and his first Premiership start was away to Gloucester Rugby in Premiership Round 1 on 1 September 2017.

 He scored 2 tries from full back in the 2018/19 LV Cup Final against Saracens who eventually went on to win the final 23-20.

 On 28 May 2020 during COVID it was announced that Max had signed for Ealing Trailfinders in the English Championship.

-Season 2020/21 was another season shorted by COVID and had a revised schedule where each team only played the other once with a two legged playoff at the end to decide the Champions.
+The 2020–21 season was another season shortened by COVID and had a revised schedule where each team only played the other once with a two legged playoff at the end to decide the Champions.
 It was also made interesting by the demotion of Saracens and all their International stars into the Championship.

 Max sat out the first few games but eventually made his debut starting at home to Hartpury RFC where he scored two tries, the first after 8 minutes.
 He then started every game for the rest of the regular season scoring 6 tries in 7 games.
 Ealing topped the table winning nine of the ten games and ending up 5 points clear of second place Saracens.
 The two legged playoff however was a different kettle of fish with Saracens fielding a strong squad featuring several British & Irish Lions and World Cup Winners winning both games easily.

-Season 2021/22 finally saw a return to full time rugby and was a hugely successful for Ealing Trailfinders with the club winning a League and Cup Double.
+The 2020–21 season finally saw a return to full time rugby and was a hugely successful for Ealing Trailfinders with the club winning a League and Cup Double.

 Max featured heavily in pre season scoring away at Gloucester Rugby and the team started the Championship season strongly with a 54-20 win against Hartpury with Max in the starting No. 13 shirt.
 After a defeat away to Cornish Pirates Ealing went on a run of 9 wins from 10 games with Max scoring a brace against Ampthill.
 The season ended with four straight wins that took Ealing to the title finishing off with a 60-10 home win in which Max scored another two tries.